Code-Institute-Submissions/nealbrophy-GetHubby/README.md

 The testimonials section shows a circular image of imagined couples beside a short quote from each couple.
 The button beneath each quote opens a mock Q&A with the couple (bootstrap-modal on larger screens, bootstrap-collapse on smaller screens).

-The contribute section links to this GitHub rep. The sign-up section is made to look like a code-editor window with mock-HTML text.
+The contribute section links to this GitHub repo.
+The sign-up section is made to look like a code-editor window with mock-HTML text.

 ---